rwjones75000/Cletho/Cletho-Skills-Roadmap.md

 ---

+## Skill Track 4: Persistent Memory and State Management

+This track focuses on the techniques Cletho will need to retain, retrieve, and revise session-specific information across multiple user interactions — without overstepping into personalization.
+The emphasis is on structured, inspectable memory that supports reasoning, transparency, and control.

+- [ ] Understand and compare short-term memory (STM), long-term memory (LTM), and context window usage in LLMs
+- [ ] Represent memory explicitly using Python data structures (e.g., dictionaries, class instances, lists)
+- [ ] Build a `SessionMemory` class to track and update dialogue history, questions asked, and decisions in progress
+- [ ] Implement memory serialization (JSON, YAML, or pickle) to allow save/load of state
+- [ ] Log state transitions with timestamps and reasoning snapshots
+- [ ] Index memory entries for fast retrieval by topic, step, or user intent
+- [ ] Test replay of memory to resume interrupted sessions or review reasoning history
+- [ ] Enforce memory boundaries to prevent contamination (e.g., “session-only” vs “global” memory)
+- [ ] Integrate memory snapshots into prompts as structured input blocks
+- [ ] Simulate a complete session with multi-turn state tracking and regeneration

+---

 ## Optional Integration Milestones

 - [ ] Integrate the RAG system with Cletho’s Dialogue Manager for Step 2 support